Terms of Engagement

 The information you are to supply and any other information that we consider necessary to complete the engagement must be provided on a timely basis in order that the engagement can be completed on a timely basis.

-8 You and your [spouse/partner]
+3 You and your [spouse/partner]

 We will advise you and your [spouse/partner] on the basis that you are a family unit with shared interests.
 We may deal with either of you and may discuss with either of you the affairs of the other.
 If you wish to change these arrangements, please let us know.

-11 Qualifications on our service
+4 Qualifications on our services

 To the extent our services involve the performance of services established by law, nothing in the engagement letter or these terms reduce our obligations under such law.